lemonlawaz/lemonlawaz.github.io/lemonlaws/indiana.md

 Sec.
 11.

 >a.
-If a refund is tendered under this chapter with respect to a vehicle that is not a leased vehicle, the refund must be the full contract price of the vehicle, including all credits and allowances for any trade-in vehicle and less a reasonable allowance for use.
+If a refund is tendered under this chapter with respect to a vehicle that is not a leased vehicle, the refund must be the full contract price of the vehicle, including all credits and allowances for any trade-in vehicle and less a reasonable allowance for use. <br>
 >b.
 To determine a reasonable allowance for use under this section, multiply:

   >1. the total contract price of the vehicle; by <br>